TakHemlata/T-EER/README.md

 [Paper link here](https://ieeexplore.ieee.org/abstract/document/10246406)

 ### t-EER paths + values
-t-EER paths and t-EER values for different values of ρ on simulated scores drawn from three bivariate Gaussians.
+t-EER paths and t-EER values for different values of spoofing prevalence prior (ρ) on simulated scores drawn from three bivariate Gaussians.
 The overlaid blue curves on the lefthand side display the t-EER paths (one for each ρ), while the corresponding curves on the right-hand side display the corresponding t-EER value along each path.
 Three familiar special-case EERs are also indicated, along with proposed concurrent t-EER (magenta marker).
 ![Teer values using simulated scores](https://github.com/TakHemlata/T-EER/assets/44014715/58b61e4c-73c4-4890-8e1c-293228db0412)